 So, how was your day so far?
 Quite good, you say?
 Well, there is an easy way to change that.
 Maybe you will say that you are a strong person, emotionally stable.
 But believe me, at the end of this article, you will understand me.
-You will look back on this text and there will be tears and a smile on your face.
+You will look back at this text and there will be some tears, but also a smile on your face.
 Exactly, a smile.
 Because you have done it.

-Nevertheless, you will to master this beautiful language is stronger than this.
-And hopefully I can help you to understand the basic of German sentences in this article.
-So, to make it somehow easier, I will structure this article into four chapters, which in a whole, will give a complete idea of German Sentences.
+Nevertheless, your will to master this beautiful language is stronger than this.
+And hopefully I can help you to understand the basics of German sentences in this article.
+So, to make it somewhat easier, I will structure this article into four chapters, which in a whole, will give a complete idea of German sentences.

 Conjuctions which Influence Word Order